 DISTRIBUTION: In NC, it has a bimodal range, being found essentially only in the mountains and the Coastal Plain, though it does range south to the Piedmont of VA.
-There are a few sight reports from the Piedmont of NC, plus a specimen from the foothills (Surry County) not far from the mountains.
+There are a few sight reports and one or two specimens from the Piedmont of NC, plus a specimen from the foothills (Surry County) not far from the mountains.

-Found from eastern Canada south in the eastern US only to the Great Lakes states and the Atlantic coast states, south to GA.
+Found from eastern Canada south in the eastern United States only to the Great Lakes states and the Atlantic coast states, south to GA.

-ABUNDANCE: Uncommon to locally common in the mountains; rare to uncommon, and perhaps local, in the Coastal Plain, except quite rare (if not absent) in the northwestern portion of that province.
-Casual in the Piedmont, with one confirmed record from the foothills, and a few sightings.
+ABUNDANCE: Uncommon to locally common in the mountains; uncommon, and perhaps local, in the Sandhills and the remainder of the southern third of the Coastal Plain.
+Rare elsewhere in the Coastal Plain except very rare to absent in the northwestern portion of that province.
+Casual to very rare in the Piedmont, and mainly there in the foothills.